.

 PREVENTION/CONTROL:

-snail hosts.
-Reduce snail habitats by removing vegetation or by
+intermediate snail hosts.
+Reduce snail habitats by removing vegetation or

-to contaminated water (e.g., wear rubber boots and gloves).
-To minimize
+exposure to contaminated water (e.g., wear rubber boots and gloves).
+To

-wet with suspected water.
-Apply 70% alcohol immediately to the skin to
+surfaces wet with suspected water.
+Apply 70% alcohol immediately to the

-clothes from sources free of cercariae.
-Rapid treatment of patients to
+washing clothes from sources free of cercariae.
+Rapid treatment of patients

 passage.